EdgedCircles/darkslow/README.md

 Note: even after running carbon, you will not be able to start exe files that you download.
 You'll still need games websites.

-# Warning: any consequences that befall you are entirely your fault.
+# Warning: any consequences for using these are entirely your fault.

 ● Credit for Darkshield: me